jeetsukumaran/DendroPy/doc/source/tutorial/reading.rst

     ``suppress_internal_node_taxa``

-        If |True|, internal node labels will not be treated as taxa.
-        Defaults to |True|: internal node labels will be instantantiatd into Taxon objects.
+        If |False|, internal node labels will be instantantiatd into Taxon objects.
+Defaults to |True|: internal node labels will *not* be treated as taxa.

     ``allow_duplicate_taxon_labels``